British American Investment Company (Mauritius): Overview

 British American Investment Company (Mauritius) Limited's investments range from financial services, trade and commerce, transport, real estate, leisure and hospitality and health care.
 The group has over 50 companies under these divisions with presence in Mauritius, South Africa, Madagascar, Kenya, Dubai, France and Malta.

 The group was ranked the second largest group in Mauritius in 2010.

-April 2015, British American Group of companies was seized by the Government of Mauritius, under the claim of an alleged massive ponzi perpetuated by the principal shareholder.
-After four years, the Government has not provided a single piece of evidence to support the accusation.
-However evidence has been found supporting the claim of the principal shareholder, and many clients that the actions of the government of the Republic of Mauritis was illegal.

 Seizure by Republic of Mauritius

 On April 3, 2015, BAIC's banking subsidiary, Bramer Banking Corporation, banking license was revoked by the Bank of Mauritius following an alleged US$693 million Ponzi scheme being run at the bank.